KristoferCastro/Ruby---Mult-threaded-Movie-Sorter/README.txt

 The output will be written to output.txt
 The maximum number of threads that requests the OMDB Web API is 5

+note: Setting the thread count too high may cause a refuse connection, if it does, set it lower!

 ---------------------------------------------------
 Cases considered
 ---------------------------------------------------